Rio Carnival Sambadrome Parade: a first-time guide to tickets, seats and survival tips

 Sambadrome seating map.
 Source: LIESA (Liga Independente das Escolas de Samba do Rio de Janeiro).

-The parade at the Sambadrome Marquês de Sapucaí is a competition between samba schools, not a bloco.
-Each school prepares for an entire year to present a carefully choreographed performance with a theme, floats, costumes, dancers and a live percussion orchestra.
+The parade takes place at the Sambadrome Marquês de Sapucaí, and it's a ticketed event with limited seats.
+It's a competition between samba schools, each preparing for an entire year to present a carefully choreographed performance with a theme, floats, costumes, dancers and a live percussion orchestra.
 Every detail is judged.

 Understanding this before you go makes all the difference.